-Low cost social housing in Ealing can be offered at different rent levels.
-The main rent level traditionally offered is for traditional Social Rent at approximately a third of market rent.
+5.1 Low-cost social housing in Ealing can be offered at different rent levels by registered providers.
+The main rent level offered is for traditional Social Rent at approximately a third of market rent.
 In 2011, the government introduced Affordable Rent, with rents charged up to 80% of market rent.
 However, the London Mayor does not consider this to be affordable for most people and funded an alternative, London Affordable Rent (around 50% of market rents in Ealing).

-As the GLA have introduced policy measures to ensure the affordability of low cost social rented homes, we do not intend to continue to provide additional guidance on rent levels to registered providers.
-Instead, we intend to provide the following statement outlining the approach registered providers should have regard to in setting rents:
+5.2 As the GLA have introduced robust policy measures to maintain the affordability of rented social housing, including index linked benchmarks for London Affordable Rent, we do not intend to continue to provide additional guidance on rent levels to registered providers.
+Instead, we are issuing the following statement outlining the approach registered providers should have regard to in setting rents:

-- 1. We support the provision of genuinely affordable homes with rents below London Living Rent levels (roughly two thirds of market rent).
-However, our preference is for Social Rent to be used where possible since this offers greater affordability. - 2.
+- 1. We support the provision of genuinely affordable homes.
+However, our preference is for Social Rent to be used where possible since this offers greater affordability than Affordable Rent. - 2.
 We support the Mayor of London's view that Affordable Rent at 80% of market rent is not affordable and support the use of London Affordable Rent Benchmarks where the tenancy is offered under Affordable Rent terms. - 3.
-Rents should be kept as low as possible to reduce welfare dependency and employment disincentives.

-- 4. Social housing landlord's development programmes will need to be in general conformity with the requirements set out in the Greater London Authority's Capital Funding Guidance, London Housing Strategy, London Plan and any other housing guidance. - 5.
+Rents should be kept as low as possible to reduce welfare dependency and employment disincentives. - 4.
+Registered provider's affordable housing development programmes will need to be in general conformity with the requirements set out in the Greater London Authority's Capital Funding Guidance, London Housing Strategy, London Plan and any other housing guidance. - 5.
 Social Housing Providers should adhere to the current MHCLG's directions and Policy statement on rents for social housing and the Regulator of Social Housing's Rent Standard.